Aurora Energy (New Zealand): 2020s

 In March 2020, Aurora Energy was fined almost $5 million for failing to meet regulated network reliability performance standards during the 2016–2019 period.
 At the same time, the Commerce Commission acknowledged that in the period since 2016, Aurora had taken steps to improve the quality of service quality across its network, including the appointment of a new board and management and beginning a major programme of capital works.

 In March 2021, the Commerce Commission announced their final decision on an investment and revenue proposal submitted by Aurora Energy.
 The decision allows expenditure of up to $609 million over the period 2021–26, to replace end-of-life equipment and improve safety and reliability.
 This will result in significant increases in electricity lines charges for all customers, particularly those in Central Otago and Wānaka.

 In mid March 2024, the Dunedin City Council (DCC) voted by a margin of 13-1 to consult ratepayers on a proposal to sell Aurora Energy in order to pay off the company's forecast debt of NZ$750 million.
 Mayor of Dunedin Jules Radich said that the proceeds generated from the sale would be invested in an investment fund to generate revenue for the DCC.

 On 25 September 2024, the DCC voted by a majority to retain ownership of Aurora Energy following strong public opposition to the proposed sale.
 Councillors Christine Garey, Carmen Houlihan, Brent Weatherall, David Benson-Pope, Steve Walker and Bill Acklin said that the Council was following the wishes of Dunedin ratepayers in retaining a valuable asset.
 The two dissenting Councillors were Deputy Mayor Cherry Lucas and Lee Vandervis, who argued that retaining the company would lead to increased debts, rates and diminished opportunities.

 In October 2024, they unveiled a new Integrated Services division aimed at providing comprehensive project delivery to the oil, gas, and renewables sectors.

+In December 2025 the company announced plans to collaborate with South Canterbury lines network Alpine Energy by merging the operations of the two lines businesses.